 Endangered species like sharks and bluefin tuna are a big no.

 Nine out of every ten plastic items end up in the sea, where they choke up marine habitats, release chemicals that pollute the water and are consumed by sea animals, poisoning and killing them.

 Plastic also has serious health implications for humans.
-For more information on this colossal issue watch the documentary “Ocean of Plastic”.
+For more information on this colossal issue watch the documentary: A Plastic Ocean

-The simple truth is that many if not most beach resorts have resulted in complete or partial degradation of the habitat where they were built.
+Many beach resorts have resulted in complete or partial degradation of the habitat where they were built.